sapcc/maia/README.md

 # Federating Tenant Metrics from Maia to another Prometheus

 To configure Prometheus to receive data from Maia, the following job configuration has to be applied.

 In the `basic_auth` section a valid user id, project id and password, corresponding to your OpenStack User and Project, has to be provided.
+For convenience you can always use the `user_name@user_domain_name` syntax instead of the technical IDs.

-Moreover the user is required to have the `metric-list` role.
+The user is required to have the `metric:show` permission.

 ```yaml
 scrape_configs: